suf102/Trading-strategy-backtester/README.md

 I have tried to comment the code in such a way that someone with relatively little familiarity with code could try and adapt or add their own strategies.
 If someone isnt interested in the code there is a section near the bottom where all of the parameters can be changed, just edit as your please and run all.
 (Bonus: at the very bottom there is a cell that will execute the coin flip stratgy n times and averages the results, so convice yourself on its results on average)

-### Note: This is not an endorsement of technical analysis as a trading streategy, simply am interactive piece to let people see how those strategies would fare with various parameters.
+### Note: This is not an endorsement of technical analysis, rather this is simply an interactive piece to let people see how those strategies would fare with various parameters.

 ## The strategies